Written By: Chloe Wilson BSc (Hons) Physiotherapy

 Daily use of non-oily moisturisers is an important part of keratosis pilaris treatment.
 Symptoms tend to get worse when the skin is dry, so regularly moisturising can really help.

-Avoid oil-based moisturisers as they can end up blocking pores.
+If you suffer from acne, avoid oil-based moisturisers as they can end up blocking pores.
 You can opt for regular moisturisers, or there are some that are specially designed for keratosis pilaris.

-It can be tempting to try and rub away those annoying bumps but harsh exfoliators, body scrubs and loafers should not be part of keratosis pilaris treatment.
+It can be tempting to try and rub away those annoying chicken skin bumps but harsh exfoliators, body scrubs and loafers should not be part of keratosis pilaris treatment.
 You are more likely to make the inflammation worse.
 Instead, use a soft cloth when washing and rub gently rather than vigorously.

 Laser hair removal is sometimes used for keratosis pilaris treatment to decrease hair growth in the affected area.
-Less hairs = less follicles to get blocked and therefore less spots.
+Less hairs mean less follicles to get blocked and therefore less spots.

 Keratosis pilaris does get better with time, and while none of these treatments is a permanent cure, they can help reduce symptoms when used regularly.
 Don't stop using them as soon as symptoms have improved or it is likely to return.